keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

 About four weeks later, we finally came back to it.
 (After some team members returned from leave too).

-After an amount of time that I'm not proud to disclose, we concluded from our existing metrics that only one worker step that degraded in performance: the piece that queries Mongo and evaluate the returned results to find the best match.
+We concluded from our existing metrics that only one worker step that degraded in performance: the piece that queries Mongo and evaluate the returned results to find the best match.
 The evaluation of the query result was done in Ruby, rather than included in the query to Mongo because it was a heuristic-based algorithm.

 We found that our Resque workers that should be forking only once every 100 jobs was reverted to not only forking every job, but exiting every job.
 That meant we did not have much time for JIT optimizer to do its warm up and magic at all.